msamanthaf/personal-website/README.md

 # Sam's personal portfolio website

-Deployed website created from HTML, CSS, and JS in React
+Developed with CSS and React JS (Frontend)
+Deployed via Github Pages

 Available in public at the domain: mariesamantha.dev

-To run/start the page, do the following command: cd website npm start
+To run/start the page, do the following command: cd website <br />
+npm start